 The blockchain solutions each crypto project provides are what give them value.
-Accordingly, people invest in coins and tokens attached to crypto projects just as they purchase stocks of physical companies.
+So, people invest in crypto projects by buying coins and tokens, just like they buy stocks in real companies.

 After purchasing crypto assets, investors might need funds for personal finances or other reasons.
-It might be hard to sell off your digital assets because you are illiquid, especially if the investment is yet to yield gains.
-Consequently, you might need to take a crypto loan.
+It might be hard to sell off your digital assets because you are illiquid, especially if the investment has yet to yield gains.
+Consequently, you might need to take out a crypto loan.

 In traditional finance, stocks or treasury notes serve as collateral for security-backed loans.
 A lender can seize your securities if you fail to meet the loan agreement.
 Also, auto loan lenders have the right to repossess a car if a borrower fails to meet the loan terms.

 In like manner, cryptocurrencies are the backbone of crypto loans.
-Borrowers use cryptocurrencies as collateral and can even withdraw loans via crypto assets like stablecoins.
+Borrowers use crypto assets like stablecoins as collateral and can even pay back loans with crypto assets.

 There is a great deal of risk associated with digital assets.
-Therefore, you need to weigh both the risks and benefits of personal loans you obtain with crypto.
+So, you need to think about the pros and cons of getting personal loans with crypto.
 This article will explain what you need to know before borrowing a crypto-backed loan.